metno/pyaerocom/README.rst

 Access to users database
 ========================

-Please follow the instructions provided here, to retrieve access to the AEROCOM users database:
+Please follow the instructions provided here, to retrieve access to the AeroCom users database:

 https://wiki.met.no/aerocom/data_retrieval